-It's important to review the most recent edition of any textbook series to ensure it aligns with your specific educational goals and the needs of your students.
-Additionally, consulting with local educational resources or colleagues who have experience in teaching remedial English in Kuala Lumpur can provide valuable insights into the most effective and culturally appropriate materials.
+It's important to review the most recent edition of any textbook series to ensure it aligns with your specific educational goals and your students' needs.
+Additionally, consulting with local educational resources or colleagues who have experience teaching remedial English in Kuala Lumpur can provide valuable insights into the most effective and culturally appropriate materials.

-Here ChatGPT makes a judgment on which textbooks are most relevant for the course discussed and it follows the same pattern of discussion as in the previous categories: it presents premises or factors that is to be considered when making this judgment, it then makes the judgment.
-This provides us with a clue that can help us categorically identify AI / ChatGPT's work: it will provide the categories and then deliver the required product based on the information from the parameters.
-This pattern can also be done by the individual but its consistency may allude to a factor that can help us differentiate between the two kinds of products: texts.
+Here, ChatGPT makes a judgment on which textbooks are most relevant for the course discussed.
+It also follows the same pattern of discussion as in the previous threads: it presents premises or factors to be considered when making this judgment, it then makes the judgment.
+This provides us with a clue that can help us categorically identify ChatGPT's work as an AI: it will provide the categories and then deliver the required product based on the information from the parameters.
+This pattern can also be performed by the individual human, but its consistency may allude to one factor that can help us differentiate between the AI and human products: texts.